bencompton/redux-retro/README.md

 #### Simpler Async Actions

-While libraries like Redux Saga and Redux Loop are cool, at this time, the dust still hasn’t settled on the topic of asynchronous actions in redux.
-Furthermore, libraries like Redux Saga and Redux Loop can make tasks like server rendering and integration testing (i.e., testing actions, asynchronous operations, and reducers together) more challenging, since it isn’t entirely trivial to track the completion of an action, its asynchronous operations, and state changes.
-Many people are still using redux-thunk, but a lot of people don’t enjoy its syntax and find it difficult to test.
-Back in the good old days of Alt, Flummox, and Reflux, we just returned promises from our action methods and called it a day.
-Redux retro brings this back.
-That being said, Redux Saga, Redux Loop, Redux Thunk, Redux Promise, etc. can all be used with redux-retro if desired.
+While libraries like [Redux Saga](https://github.com/yelouafi/redux-saga) and [Redux Loop](https://github.com/redux-loop/redux-loop) are cool, at this time, the dust still hasn’t settled on the topic of asynchronous actions in Redux.
+Furthermore, libraries like Redux Saga and Redux Loop can make tasks like server rendering and integration testing (i.e., testing actions, asynchronous operations, and reducers together) more challenging, since it isn’t entirely trivial to track the completion of an action, along with its asynchronous operations and state changes.
+Many people are still using (Redux Thunk)[https://github.com/gaearon/redux-thunk], but a lot of people don’t enjoy its syntax and find it difficult to test.
+Back in the good old days of Alt, Flummox, and Reflux, we just returned promises from our actions and called it a day.
+Redux Retro brings this back.
+That being said, Redux Saga, Redux Loop, Redux Thunk, Redux Promise, etc. should all be usable Redux Retro if desired.

 #### Improved TypeScript Support